technotarek/timeliner/README.md

 Users wishing to upgrade from v1.x to v2.x should note that the default markup for timeliner.js has changed.
 Specifically, most of the default class names have changed.
 Here is a list the major changes:

+*	screen.css was divided into two separate files, demo.css and timeliner.css
 *	"timelineContainer" ==> "timeline-container"
 *	"timelineMajor" ==> "timeline-wrapper"
 *	"timelineMajorMarker" ==> "timeline-year"
 *	"timelineMinor" ==> "timeline-event"
 *	"timelineEvent" ==> "timeline-event-ex"

 To resolve these changes, you can either update your markup or use the new customization options introducted with v2.0 to reflect the old element naming conventions.
 For example, you could use the new "timelineSection" option to change the selector from "timeline-wrapper" back to "timelineMajor".
-Otherwise, simply replace your original timeliner javascript and css files with the new ones.
+Otherwise, simply replace your original timeliner javascript and css files with the new ones (noting new file names).

 In addition, note: